rafalmas/gript/README.md

 - python (v2.7 recommended, v3.x.x is not supported).
 It's already installed by default on Mac OS X.
 - [Xcode](https://itunes.apple.com/us/app/xcode/id497799835?mt=12)
 - You also need to install the Command Line Tools via Xcode.
 You can find this under the menu _Xcode -> Preferences -> Downloads_.
 (This step will install gcc and the related toolchain containing make)
+- for scss-lint to work properly, you need `scss-lint` Ruby gem installed:

+        $ gem install scss_lint

 **Windows**

 - Python (v2.7.10 recommended, v3.x.x is not supported).
 Make sure that you have a `PYTHON` environment variable, and it is set to drive:\path\to\python.exe not to a folder